gortaina/workout/100DaysOfMLCode/Readme.md

 ### #100DaysOfMLCode

+## Day 59/105 - 26/11/2019 - Tuesday - dawn

-## Day 53/105 - 25/11/2019 - Monday - night
+## Day 58/105 - 25/11/2019 - Monday - night
+ At the request of an NGO, which had its infrastructure destroyed by lightning, I did the entire service for recovery infrastructure free of charge.
+.
+Helping others is good for you!
+#100DaysOfCode
+#volunteer

 At the request of an NGO, which had its infrastructure destroyed by lightning, it pulverized the telephone exchange.
 .
 After cleaning the rack, servicing the servers / switches / consoles, replacing the UPS's batteries and redoing the network, as well as removing all the soot, the equipment was restored and returned to operation.
 .
 I did the entire service free of charge and even offered advice for them to use Google Cloud.
 .
 Note: Dell's Power Edge server has withstood the fire!
 Same with the melted plastic parts.
-Wow! . hashtag #HelpYourHONG hashtag #ServiceVolunteer
+Wow! .
+#HelpYourNGO #ServiceVolunteer
 #100DaysOfCode
 #100DaysOfMLCode